In one of our recent blog post, I’ve analyzed the pros and cons of partner marketing and hopefully, it made you want to hop on the bandwagon.

 Some of the questions that you should ask yourself before starting your research are:

 - What tools are missing in your kit?

 - What tools you are already using (and what’s important, you can promote with a confidence) could you include?

 - Do these tools have any partner programs you could join?

 - What service would your offering and most importantly, your customers benefit from?

 You may also rely on your existing clients when it comes to looking for new partners.
 What tools are they using?
-Which ones would they benefit from adding on?
+Which ones would they benefit from?
 As your business continues to grow, you should be gaining more and more insights into what your customers truly need.

 Make a connection